 Energy and systems studies in the context of the European Fusion Programme are investigating possible developments of the energy system.

 Fusion in the energy mix of the future1.
 The world’s population is growing fast, primarily in developing and threshold countries.
-By 2100 it could rise from the present 7 to 10 billion.

 (Graphic: Stiftung Weltbevölkerung, Data: United Nations, 2011)